 There is no question that at the federal level, CBD derived from marijuana is illegal (but wait!), unless it was sourced from one of the statutorily exempted portions of the marijuana plant.
 These are the exemptions we mentioned at the onset of this article.
 The CSA definition of marijuana exempts “the mature stalks of such plant, fiber produced from such stalks, oil or cake made from the seeds of such plant, any other compound, manufacture, salt, derivative, mixture, or preparation of such mature stalks (except the resin extracted therefrom), fiber, oil, or cake, or the sterilized seed of such plant which is incapable of germination.”
 21 U.S.C.A. § 802.
 If the CBD was derived from one of these listed exclusions, it is not a Schedule I substance.
 However, opinions differ as to whether quantifiable CBD amounts may be extracted from any of these exempted parts of the plant.

-As you can see, the question of CBD legality is a complicated one that involves many intersections of law.
+As you can see, the question of whether CBD is legal is a complicated one that involves many intersections of law.
 Stay tuned to see how the FDA is weighing in on this subject.